 Don’t save it for your children.
 Granted, they may want to walk down memory lane sometime and look through it, but I’ve never met an adult that actually wanted to take that artwork with them when they left home.
 If you save it, do it for you, don’t burden your children with more stuff when they get out on their own.

-If you child is in love with writing stories, encourage them to write and save files in a cloud, like, google drive.
+If your child is in love with writing stories, encourage them to write and save files in a cloud, like, google drive.
 You can also scan illustrations and save everything for one story in a folder to keep.
-Side note: Google has voice-to-text ability, so if your child wants to dictate a story: google is the place!
+Side note: Google has the voice-to-text ability, so if your child wants to dictate a story: google is the place!

 Subscribe to get your FREE 6 day walk-through to create a Clean & Organized Child's Room